mgrimace/Homelab/Open Media Vault.md

 ### Access the NAS storage share on your computer

 On a Mac, open Finder, the select `go` from the menubar, and `connect to server`, then input smb://OMV-IP-ADDRESS.
 It should ask for credentials for the user you created above.
+It will appear in finder and on your sidebar under `locations`

 ## Link storage to proxmox

+- Go back to your proxmox webUI, and select datacenter, storage, add new storage
+- Select SMB/CIFS
+- ID: give it a name (I called mine `vdisk-nas`)
+- Server: use the IP address of your OMV server
+- Username/Password: add your OMV username/password (that you generated for the share above).
+  - Note if you used keychain to remember the password, don't let it fill in your email, just the username.
+- Then it should scan the share, and you can select `data` from share